BY DARK SLEUTH

 The death was ruled a homicide after the coroner determined that Stulka had died from gunshot wounds to the head.

-In this WBNS 10TV interview from January 2015, Special Agent Lenhart discusses that he and other BCI investigators do not believe the motive was a random robbery because:
+Special Agent Lenhart discusses in this WBNS 10TV interview from January 2015, that investigators don't believe the motive was a random robbery because:

 "...
 Mr. Stulka's wallet was on him when the Sheriff's Department found him and there was quite a substantial amount of money in the wallet at the time."